Sensory-Motor Coupling

 • The amount of visual motion matches the mouse's perceived movement through space

-The formula ensures that when the mouse runs forward by a distance d, the visual pattern shifts by an angle that corresponds to what the mouse would see if actually moving through a stationary visual environment.
+The formula ensures that when the mouse runs forward by rotating the wheel, the visual pattern shifts by a distance that accurately represents the mouse's movement through a stationary visual environment.
+The spatial frequency scaling ensures that the visual displacement is appropriate for the specific grating pattern being displayed.

 Implementation in Bonsai